dimkarasav/DijetRootTreeAnalyzer/bash_scripts/README_reduced_trees_condor.txt

 ====================================================== for MC big trees ======================================================

-The idea is basically the same, but you can use pThat Bins inputs now.
+The idea is basically the same, but you can use pThat Bins arguments now.

-1) Find the scripts

-/afs/cern.ch/work/d/dkarasav/public/Condor_scripts/produce_reduced_trees.sh
-/afs/cern.ch/work/d/dkarasav/public/Condor_scripts/create_condor_setup.sh
-/afs/cern.ch/work/d/dkarasav/public/Condor_scripts/create_list_config_MC.sh
-/afs/cern.ch/work/d/dkarasav/public/Condor_scripts/Submit_many_condor_jobs_MC.sh
-/afs/cern.ch/work/d/dkarasav/public/Condor_scripts/Run_reduced_trees_locally_MC.sh

 Everything from now on will assume you are on the DijetRootTreeAnalyzer directory of your CMSSW release.

-2) Make a directory named "Condor_Outputs" to store the log files of condor jobs.
+1) Make a directory named "Condor_Outputs" to store the log files of condor jobs.

 mkdir Condor_Outputs

-3) Set up the config information in the script "create_list_config_MC.sh"
+2) Set up the config information in the script "create_list_config_MC.sh"

 Set the configuration just like on data case, with one difference ( needs optimization ):